Info. Arch. (IA)

 I sourced participants on SurveySwap, LinkedIn, Reddit, Facebook, and UX Slack channels.

-This question sets up two basic pieces of information any user who is coming back to Calm wanting to continue their meditation series would have.
+This question sets up two essential pieces of information any user coming back to Calm wanting to continue their meditation series would have.

 They know they were listening to a meditation series of some.